DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Azure - Telemetric Rules/IoT Central.md

 ## Reset the Sending Interval

 For practice: Now create another job that resets the Sending_interval to one minute the next morning.
-You can do this.